Pressed Floral Preservation Art

 Preservation Tips

-The flowers you use for your wedding day often endure a lot of wear and tear by the time they reach me for preservation.
-Proper handling and care for your flowers after your event is very important to keep them looking their best as long as possible!
+The flowers from your wedding day often endure a lot of wear and tear by the time they reach Wild Blossoms Studio for preservation.
+Proper care and handling after your event is very important to keep them looking their best!
 Flowers should be stored in fresh clean, cold water in a cool, dry area away from direct sun.
 Be very careful not to freeze flowers in a household refrigerator and keep them away from ripening fruits that release ethylene gas.

-Each project takes a minimum of 4 months from start to finish to allow time for the flowers to cure and to work through the creative design process.
-I create each art piece using the flowers from your bouquet that look the best, have retained their color, and have interesting textures and shapes.
-In a sense, I let the flowers tell me what to do.
-I find that my most sought-after preservation designs are from the fresh bouquets that I create myself for your wedding.
-All of my artwork is mounted to glass or worked into dried wreaths, depending on the blooms.
+Each project takes a minimum of 4-6 months from start to finish to allow time for the flowers to cure and to work through the creative design process.
+Elycia creates each art piece using the flowers from your bouquet that look the best, have retained their color, and have interesting textures and shapes.
+In a sense, she lets the flowers tell her what to do.
+We find that the most sought-after preservation designs are from the fresh bouquets that Elycia creates for her wedding clients.
+That said we are happy to preserve bouquets from other studios and can receive flowers from anywhere in the us.

-If your event took place outside of Colorado, I will send you a shipping kit with everything you need to get your flowers safely to me within 24-48 hours after your wedding.
-I’ve also created a video with Shipping Instructions.
+If your event is taking place outside of Northern Colorado, we can send you a shipping kit with everything you need to get your flowers safely to Wild Blossoms Studio within 24-48 hours after your wedding day.
+We’ve also created a step-by-step video with Shipping Instructions

-A 50% non-refundable retainer is required to guarantee your spot on my botanical collage calendar.
+A 50% non-refundable retainer is required to guarantee your spot on our botanical calendar.

 Click here to find out more about our floral preservation process!